Dr. Shaifali Sandhya

 CARE Family Consultation //

-Are you feeling: down, depleted, or discouraged?; unable to relax?; that life is in limbo?; discomfort at not being where you think you ought to be?; not as happy as you should be?, and despite professional success, unsettled?
+Are you feeling: down, depleted, or discouraged?; unable to relax?; life is in limbo?; discomfort at not being where you think you ought to be?; not as happy as you should be?, and despite your professional success, unsettled?

 Do you also believe that you can experience more - more happiness, positive self-esteem, and a better you...?
-I invite you to explore your soul and to embark on your adventure of self-exploration.
+In our unprecedented times and in the discontent they churn, I invite you to explore your soul and to embark on your adventure of self-exploration by scheduling your appointment.

 I am a skilled psychologist seasoned in drawing out inner matters to help you break impasses in your life and relationships.
 My clinical services provide solutions and strategies for individuals, couples, and families for their relief, restoration, and growth.
-Whether it is working with you to repair your broken heart, parsing existential dilemmas, developing a greater insight into your symptoms or curbing familiar-but-unproductive patterns in practical ways, I provide a compassionate and caring environment where your repair and healing can begin.
-Besides two decades of clinical work, my multicultural expertise has been honed through interviews with hundreds of diverse individuals, couples, and families spanning two decades from Greenland to India to the Faroe Islands.
+Whether it is working with you to repair your broken heart, parsing existential dilemmas, developing a greater insight into your symptoms, or curbing familiar-but-unproductive patterns in practical ways, I provide a compassionate and caring environment where your repair and healing can begin.
+I have over twenty years of experience in curating growth, recovery, and success of individuals and families.
+My multicultural expertise has been honed through interviews with hundreds of diverse individuals, interracial couples, and families spanning two decades from Greenland to India to the Faroe Islands.

 My clients come from many walks of life.
-They range from kids as young as 9-years old, high profile executives, traders, portfolio managers, attorneys, doctors, athletes, medical residents and fellows, musicians, students and startup entrepreneurs to grandmothers as old as 84-years old.
-They can be driven and talented individuals who may be experiencing challenges in managing stress, communication, self-esteem, addictions (food, substance abuse, or sexual) to those coping with important life transitions such as grief around the loss of a loved one, divorce, illness, or being new in town.
-I enjoy working with folks as diverse as: college students; African-American men, Muslim women, couples and families.
-Despite their differential ascription to religion, culture, sexual orientation or spiritualism, what binds them all is that they are aware of their need to change their environments or themselves through greater insight into themselves, reflection, and mindfulness.
+They range from kids as young as nine years old, to portfolio managers, professional athletes, film directors, students, surgeons, and Silicon Valley entrepreneurs.
+They can be driven and talented individuals who may be experiencing challenges with: managing stress, communication, self-esteem, addictions (food, substance abuse, or sexual); or, those grappling with long-term effects of trauma (rape, domestic violence, torture, gaslighting, captivity, abduction, childhood abuse, or war and conflict); to those coping with life stressors, such as divorce, a child's addiction, the coronavirus pandemic, a parent's illness, death of #GeorgeFloyd.
+I also enjoy working with diverse individuals and modalities: people of color, biracial couples, and those who may continue to struggle with micro-aggressions, issues of equity, and social justice.
+Despite their differential ascription to religion, culture, sexual orientation, or spiritualism, what is similar across my patients is that they are aware of their need to change their environments or themselves, and desire a caring and personalized environment to repair and grow.

 Generally, three obstacles can delay mental health treatment: For one, seeking a therapist or staying in therapy is never easy.
 There may be secrets we may keep from ourselves as some inner matters may be too sensitive or painful to expose.
-Two, it can also be daunting to search from a slew of professionals with varying qualifications and orientations.
+Two, in some cultures there may also be shame or stigma associated with seeing a clinical psychologist.
+Three, it can also be daunting to search from a slew of professionals with varying qualifications and orientations.
 Not all doctors are alike, nor is their training and how they conduct therapy.
-Three, there may also be shame or stigma that is may be associated with seeing a clinical psychologist.

 I understand how hard it is to make that first call to a therapist.
 Participating in therapy is a personal and private choice.
-My approach is free of judgement and harnesses a multi-national understanding of being to kindle greater psychological growth with finesse and sensitivity.
+My approach is free of judgment and harnesses a multi-national understanding of being to kindle greater psychological growth with finesse and nuance, and yet with sensitivity and directness.
 While psychiatrists are mostly specialists of medication management, clinical psychologists are trained in the art of understanding and evaluating human behavior through psychotherapy.
 Cultivating a strong mind is more than being book smart or being good at what you do.

-My patients strive to overcome barriers to gain success through investing in themselves, understanding how their past might play into their present and future, developing keener capacities of listening, for self-awareness, delving into subtexts, and communicating their needs better with their loved ones for authentic connections with oneself and others.
-Building one's mental health skill set, percolates success in many other domains: friendships, family, peers, marriage and professional domains.
+My patients strive to overcome barriers to gain success through investing in themselves, understanding how their past might play into their present and future, developing keener capacities of listening, self-awareness, delving into subtexts, and communicating their needs better with their loved ones for authentic connections with themselves and others.
+Building one's mental health skill set percolates success in many other domains: friendships, family, peers, marriage, and professional domains.

 I hope that you will make this important investment in yourself.
-Invite yourself to your adventure of self-exploration.
-Email or call 773.800.0170 to take your first step in this journey.
+I invite you to take the first step in your journey of self-exploration.